zimicjs/zimic/examples/with-next-js-app/README.md

 A `postinstall` script in [`package.json`](./package.json) is used to install Playwright's browsers.

-The script [`tests/interceptors/scripts/load.ts`](./tests/interceptors/scripts/load.ts) loads the interceptors and fixtures before the application is started in development.
-It is included in the command `dev:mock` in [`package.json`](./package.json).
+The script [`tests/interceptors/scripts/load.ts`](./tests/interceptors/scripts/load.ts) loads the interceptors and mocks before the application is started in development.
+It is used by the command `dev:mock` in [`package.json`](./package.json).

 ## Testing